Friendly, comfortable CT scan services

-Lung cancer is the number one cancer killer of both men and women.
-Why is the disease so fatal?
-One reason is that lung cancer does not often show symptoms until later stages when it has already spread.
+The American Lung Association states that lung cancer is the number one cancer killer of both men and women.
 This makes early detection key and lung cancer screening so important for those at risk, particularly for those who have smoked heavily and for a long time.
-Early detection with a low-dose CT lung cancer screening could save your life!
+Talk to your doctor about a low-dose CT lung cancer screening, it could save your life!

 Why get screened?

 At this time, studies have shown that a low-dose CT scan is the only lung cancer screening tool that reduces the risk of dying from lung cancer.
-The key is to catch the disease before you have any symptoms and before it spreads.
+According to the Amercian Lung Association the key is to catch the disease before you have any symptoms and before it spreads.

 What is a low-dose CT?

 The lung cancer screening scan is not recommended for everyone.
-EVDI Medical Imaging uses “best practices” for lung cancer screening and has a team of experts who will clearly explain the procedure to you.
 Patient’s will need a doctor’s referral and must schedule an appointment for the exam.